-All about the federal case involving the right to counsel for immigrant children
+All about the lawsuit involving the right to counsel for immigrant children

 Update: 9th Circuit dismisses case